 The Baejing Podcast

-I currently host and produce a podcast called the Baejing Podcast, an expat-podcast that interviews Beijing-based experts on issues that concern China …. and the rest of the world, too.
-Some of our guests include Mary Peng, the owner of the Beijing animal shelter ICVS on animal rights in China, the dog meat trade and the pet industry and Paul French, author of the New York Times Bestseller Midnight in Peking, on why China was so much cooler in the 1920s.
+I used to host and produce a podcast called the Baejing Podcast, an expat-podcast that interviews Beijing-based experts on issues that concern China …. and the rest of the world, too.
+Some of our guests included Mary Peng, the owner of the Beijing animal shelter ICVS on animal rights in China, the dog meat trade and the pet industry and Paul French, author of the New York Times Bestseller Midnight in Peking, on why China was so much cooler in the 1920s.

 In this episode, we spoke to the award-winning author, Paul French, who wrote two great books about two grand cities: ‘Midnight in Peking’ and ‘City of Devils: A Shanghai Noir’.
 Paul told us all about why drinking green smoothies is not the answer to our health woes, but surprisingly, Tsingtao might be, and of course what inspired his literary non-fiction titles.